Since 1910, conservation has been an integral part of the program of the Boy Scouts of America. The BSA has

 Much more needs to be done.

-The Conservation Good Turn is an opportunity for Cub Scout packs, Boy Scout troops, Varsity Scout teams,
+The Conservation Good Turn is an opportunity for Cub Scout packs, Scouts BSA troops and Venturing crews to

 The Scouting unit contacts a conservation agency and offers to carry out a Good Turn project.